mofidi80/Superstore_Analysis/README.md

 ### Outcomes
 1. Deal with null and duplicate entries.
-2. Provide exploratory data analysis and visualization
+2. Provide exploratory data analysis and visualization.
 3. Provide distince customer segments based on the features in dataset.

 #### Use this link to easily view the notebook online:https://nbviewer.org/github/mofidi80/Superstore_Analysis/blob/main/superstore_analysis.ipynb